Bxvu/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

+It does what its supposed to do when the user places their finger in such a way on the fret that the model classifies it correctly.

 1. When does it fail?

+It fails when the lighting is bad or the user places their finger on the fret in a way that confuses the classifier.

 1. When it fails, why does it fail?

+It fails because I do not think I have enough data, or need a more complex model than teachable machines.

 1. Based on the behavior you have seen, what other scenarios could cause problems?

+The other scenarios that could cause problems are background noise, the guitar not being close enough to the camera, and fingers being placed on frets not trained by the model.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+I do not think they would be aware of the system uncertainties.
+They would probably think that the model works 100% and may get confused about what fret to put their finger on.

 1. How bad would they be impacted by a miss classification?

+It would pretty bad since the user could get confused about what they need to do.

 1. How could change your interactive system to address this?

+I could try to add more training data, or add instruction text on the screen.
+I could also make the program also use audio and not go to the next note until it hears the correct one being played.

 1. Are there optimizations you can try to do on your sense-making algorithm.

+I could try to first have the model detect whether the user's finger is placed on the 1st or 2nd string.

 ### Part D
 ### Characterize your own Observant system